 Our Diabetes Detective Team scans the diabetes news to discover the most relevant info that Diabetes Educators need in their daily practice.
 We post one daily Blog Byte from Monday to Friday.
-And of course, Tuesday is our Question of … Continue reading Question of the Week | December 11th, 2018
+And of course, Tuesday is our Question of the Week.
+It’s Informative and FREE!
+Sign up below!
+Question of the Week – October … Continue reading Question of the Week | October 22, 2019

 Our Diabetes Detective Team scans the diabetes news to discover the most relevant info that Diabetes Educators need in their daily practice.
 We post one daily Blog Byte from Monday to Friday.
 And of course, Tuesday is our Question of the Week.
 It’s Informative and FREE!
 Sign up below!
-Question of the Week – October … Continue reading Question of the Week | December 4th, 2018
+Question of the Week – October … Continue reading Question of the Week | October 15, 2019

 A panel of experts found that what children drink has a big impact on overall health and development.
 Kids should drink breast milk, infant formula, water and milk in early childhood – and limit their fruit juice as much as possible.
 Although the type of milk varies (breast milk, skim, infant formula, etc.) the experts … Continue reading Water & Milk Best for Kids

 Canagliflozin (Invokana), an SGLT-2 Inhibitor, just received a new Food and Drug Administration (FDA) indication.
 Adults with type 2 diabetes and diabetes kidney disease who take canagliflozin (Invokana) experience a reduction of: end-stage renal disease worsening kidney function cardiovascular death hospitalization for heart failure This new indication is based on the results of the CREDENCE … Continue reading Free Resource Friday | PocketCards Updated with new Canagliflozin Indication and Oral GLP-1